fazoomaster/TradingPortfolioProject/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: Trading Journal
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - The purpose of this component is to model a structured trading journal.
+    - The journal stores individual trade records in a time-ordered manner and allows clients to record and review past trades.
+    - The design intentionally keeps the kernel minimal for managing entries, while layering more complex inspection and querying operations in the secondary interface.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - addEntry(TradeEntry e)
+    - removeLast()
   - **Secondary Methods**:
     - <!-- TODO: list secondary methods then delete this comment -->
   - **Additional Considerations** (*note*: "I don't know" is an acceptable